This topic provides answers to some frequently asked questions (FAQ) about creating, using, and managing clusters.

 How do I collect the diagnostic data of an ACK cluster?

-ACK provides the cluster diagnostics feature that allows you to diagnose clusters with a few clicks.
+ACK provides the cluster diagnostics feature that you can use to diagnose clusters with a few clicks.
 This feature helps you troubleshoot cluster issues and node anomalies.
 For more information, see Work with cluster diagnostics.

 You can also collect diagnostic data from master nodes and worker nodes for further analysis.
 The following section describes how to collect diagnostic data from Linux nodes and Windows nodes.